geraldnilles/Sous-vide-Cooker/README.markdown

 I will just need to find a UART to BT transiever that im set!

+You can buy whole modules for $7 to $15.
+Or you can buy an SOC from Nordic which looks promising

 ## Control
 ALl of the above circuits will be controlled by a MCU.
 The type of MCU is TBD.